 Direct trains from London Fenchurch Street to Shoeburyness take 1 hr 03 mins.

 Bournemouth is the furthest from London but has good rail links that make this a possibility.
-Once in Bournemouth, you have miles of sandy beaches, a lively town, piers, amusements and choice of places to eat and drink.
+Once in Bournemouth, you have miles of sandy beaches, a lively town, piers, amusements and a choice of places to eat and drink.

 Direct trains from London Waterloo take 1 hr 45 mins.